Grover Furr: "Khrushchev Lied"

 Furr's book Khrushchev Lied, subtitled "The Evidence that Every Revelation of Stalin's (and Beria's) Crimes in Nikita Khrushchev's Infamous Secret Speech to the 20th Party Congress of the Communist Party of the Soviet Union on February 25, 1956, Is Provably False", attacked the speech given by Nikita Khrushchev called "On the Cult of Personality and Its Consequences", more commonly referred to in the West as the "Secret Speech" because it was delivered at an unpublicized closed session of party delegates, with guests and members of the press excluded.

 According to a review by Gregory Elich in the Marxist academic journal Science & Society, "it would be too much to expect from Furr to live up to his claim that not one specific statement by Khrushschev turned out to be true", that Furr's dislike of Khrushschev "often interferes with his analysis," and that the arguments by Furr about all defendants of Moscow Trials being guilty do not survive fact checking.
 Elich writes that "Furr demolishes Khrushchev's points" regarding the assessment of Stalin as a wartime commander.

 Disagreement with historians

-Furr has disagreed with many historians of the Soviet Union, including Robert Conquest, Timothy Snyder, and Stephen Kotkin, and accused them of dishonestly distorting what he believes to be the truth in their publications on Soviet history.
+Furr has denied findings by mainstream historians of the Soviet Union, such as Robert Conquest, Timothy Snyder, and Stephen Kotkin.